-We were not able to fully inspect all areas of boundary walls due to garden vegetation and restricted access.
+We were not able to fully inspect all areas of boundary walls/fences/garden/outbuildings due to garden vegetation/restricted access.

-Some areas of the external building fabric including some roof pitches and chimneys were not fully or closely inspectable from the surrounding ground level.
+Some areas of the external building fabric including some roof pitches/chimneys/elevations were not fully or closely inspectable from the surrounding ground level, due to the confines of the site.